THE PIIK – A solution tank

 All THE PIIK setups follow the idea that only together as managers, scientists, individuals or politicians we can change the world to a better.
 As such, all setups are result-oriented and highly application-oriented.

-He has published several articles on marketing-related issues in the discipline`s leading international journals, including Marketing Science, Journal of Marketing Research, Journal of Marketing, Journal of Service Research, or Harvard Business Review.
-He is an editorial board member of the Journal of Marketing and regularly serves as reviewer for the discipline’s top journals.
-René has won several international awards for his research, such as the Outstanding Reviewer Award 2012 by the Journal of Marketing.
+René holds the Chair of Marketing and Market Research (Ordinarius) at the University of Zurich since 2009.
+His research interests lie in studying consumer behavior and online marketing phenomena.
+He has conducted extensive basic and applied research on predictive social analytics with actionable insights on (virtual) communities, social networks, social media and technology.
+His research focuses on the ways social structures shape individual’s behavior and in reversal how individual’s behavior reproduces social structures.
+More recently he has worked on the effects of social networks on influence processes, opinion diffusion, risk preferences, social learning, human values and cooperation.
+He has published several articles on marketing-related issues in the discipline`s leading international journals, including Marketing Science, Journal of Marketing Research, Journal of Marketing, Journal of Service Research, Scientific Reports or Harvard Business Review.
+He was an editorial board member of the Journal of Marketing between 2011-2016 and regularly serves as reviewer for the discipline’s top journals.
+Professor René Algesheimer has won several international awards for his research.

-René Algesheimer has extensive experience in market research, teaching and presentations.
-Originally, he wanted to become a professional musician.
-However, when he realized how difficult this career path is, he decided to become a professor.
-Most of the time, you’ll find him sitting in front of huge number tables.
-The rest of the time he enjoys working on his student’s courses and admires all kinds of design.
-He loves creativity, working with people, music, (fantasy) books and brings energy to most projects.
+Originally, René wanted to become a professional musician.
+However, when he realized how difficult this is, he decided to become a professor.
+He loves music, photography, (fantasy) books and brings energy to most projects.